-- h) To maintain the character of a street, the building setbacks shall be in keeping with the general existing setback along the block.
-Supports Objective R1 - i) If buildings are setback from the street, their setbacks shall be designed in a way that supports walkability and the pedestrian environment.
+- LU g) To maintain the character of a street, the building setbacks shall be in keeping with the general existing setback along the block.
+Supports Objective R1 - LU h) If buildings are setback from the street, their setbacks shall be designed in a way that supports walkability and the pedestrian environment.
 Supports Objective R4